Malcolm Knox (author)

 Malcolm Knox (born 1966), is an Australian journalist and author.

 Life and literary career

 Malcolm Knox grew up in Sydney and studied in Sydney and Scotland.
-He has held a number of positions at the Sydney Morning Herald including chief cricket correspondent (1996–99), assistant sport editor (1999–2000) and literary editor (2002–06).
+He has held a number of positions at Sydney Morning Herald including chief cricket correspondent (1996–99), assistant sport editor (1999–2000) and literary editor (2002–06).
 As literary editor, he broke the story of the fake Jordanian memoirist, Norma Khouri, which won him a Walkley Award (Investigative Journalism category) in 2004 (together with Caroline Overington).
-He has written nineteen books including five novels.

-Malcolm has served as a Board Director of the Copyright Agency (2008-2016) and a Board Director of the Chappell Foundation (2017-2021), acting as honorary secretary from 2019-2021.
+Malcolm has served as a Board Director of the Copyright Agency (2008–2016) and a Board Director of the Chappell Foundation (2017–2021), acting as honorary secretary from 2019–2021.
 He is currently a Board Director for the Australian Society of Authors.

-Between 1989 and 1993 he didn’t watch any movies or listen to any music.
+Between 1989 and 1993 he did not watch any movies or listen to any music.